 If you’re new to Texas, it might be your first time shopping for electric utilities.
 Comparing hundreds of power companies and promotions is confusing, so we’ve simplified the electricity buying process by displaying only the best energy rate plans in the state.

 Compare Oncor Energy Rate Deals

-The Oncor service area covers most of the Dallas/Fort Worth metroplex and surrounding cities including Odessa, Tyler, Round Rock and Waco.
+The Oncor service area covers most of the Dallas/Fort Worth metroplex and nearby cities including Odessa, Tyler, Lubbock, Round Rock and Waco.

 Compare CenterPoint Electricity Offers

 The CenterPoint Texas service area includes most of Houston, surrounding suburbs and some Gulf Shore communities.

 The AEP North service area includes Abilene, San Angelo, Alpine and Vernon, Texas.

 The AEP Central service area includes Corpus Christi, Victoria, McAllen, Laredo and Harlingen, Texas.